It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Good Colors, Evil Colors: At least in the pictures the story is based on.
 Characters with a full red-black-gray color scheme were irredeemably villains, while characters with only one or two of these colors were anti-heroes/villains or neutral, and characters with brown clothing were the heroes.
 However with characters like Crimson Sky and Babs Seed's investigation team, this doesn't seem to be the case in the story itself.

-- Good Smoking, Evil Smoking: Apple Bloom picked up smoking in Sonhos Vale.
+- Good Smoking, Evil Smoking: Apple Bloom and Silver Spoon both picked up smoking in Sonhos Vale, where it's implied to be quite common as opposed to Equestria where tobacco cannot be found.

 - Great Detective: Babs, having long since been put in charge on the Criminal Investigation Department of the Royal Guard, is the only who doesn't connect the arrest of the Cake twins with Silver Spoon's theft of the Princess's crown on the same night — everyone else sees the twins as a diversion for the theft, but Babs sees it as the coincidence it is.
 Later, she's also the one who figures out Silver Spoon's civilian identity, from very disparate clues.